while1malloc0/chord-generator/README.md

 ## Usage

 ```
-usage: gen_chords.py [-h] [--order {random,cof}] N

-Generate random chords for practice purposes

-positional arguments:
-  N                     The number of chords to generate

-optional arguments:
+./main.py --help
+Usage: main.py [OPTIONS] COMMAND [ARGS]...

+Options:
-  -h, --help            show this help message and exit
+  --help  Show this message and exit.

-  --order {random,cof}  The order in which to enumerate chords.
-One of random or cof (Circle of Fifths)
+Commands:
+  gen-chords
 ```

+### Commands

+`gen-chords` - Generates chords either at random or in the cycle of fourths